 If the services needed are of a technical nature, are well defined, and involve only limited professional judgment, the Invitation for Bid (IFB) process is allowed.
 Examples of where the IFB process may be appropriate include, but are not limited to: drafting of as-built or record drawings, drafting of standard plans, certain laboratory testing, and certain survey services.
-All awards resulting in a contractor receiving more than \$100,000 per year in aggregate of non-Board approved contracts will require Board of Supervisors approval.
+All awards resulting in a contractor receiving more than \$200,000 per year in aggregate of non-Board approved contracts will require Board of Supervisors approval.

-§3.3-107 One-Time Firm Selection/Sole Source
+§3.3-107 Sole Source Contracts /One-Time Contracts for A-E Services